Sanford/Lake Mary Facilities

-- The Partnership Center: The new $30 million Partnership Center houses classrooms, laboratories, faculty offices and student services for Seminole State and the University of Central Florida.
+The $30 million Partnership Center houses classrooms, laboratories, faculty offices and student services for Seminole State and the University of Central Florida.
 It also includes a 33,000-square-foot library.

-- The Seminole State Planetarium: The Seminole State Planetarium has provided the Central Florida community with a window to the stars and beyond since 1987.
+The Emil Buehler Perpetual Trust Planetarium at Seminole State has provided the Central Florida community with a window to the stars and beyond since 1987.
 As part of the College's Physical Science Department, the planetarium serves students and residents of the Central Florida community.